ThinkEQ/assembly-solutions-ltd/src/pages/product/electric-vehicle-hybrid-vehicle-wiring-harnesses.md

         Having seen an increase in demand for hybrid vehicle wiring loom and other types of hybrid electrical assemblies, we understand that you need to know that we’re up to the job of providing the orders you need within a set timeframe.
 Why not explore our factory below to discover how we make it happen?
   - type: column
     column:
+      text: |-
+        * We manufacture any type of loom or harness
+        * Every wiring loom is 100% electrically tested before despatch
+        * All our staff are fully trained to IPC-A620 electrical standards
+        * We are UK based and certified to Quality Accreditation ISO9001
+        * You will receive an unbelievable customer service
+      title: We will help you from start to finish
+  - type: column
+    column:
       title: Electric Vehicle Wiring Harness Manufacturer